 Staying in Touch on Your Trip

-When traveling during the adoption process, we encourage you to register your trip with the Department of State.
-Travel registration makes it possible to contact you if necessary.
-Whether there's a family emergency in the United States, or a crisis in Mexico, registration assists the U.S. Embassy or Consulate in reaching you.
+When traveling during the adoption process, we encourage you to enroll with the Department of State.
+Enrollment makes it possible to contact you if necessary.
+Whether there is a family emergency in the United States or a crisis in [Country], enrollment assists the U.S. Embassy or Consulate in reaching you.

 - After Adoption

-We strongly urge you to comply with the wishes of Mexico and complete all post-adoption requirements in a timely manner.
+Mexico requires post adoption reporting twice a year for the first three years and once a year thereafter until the age of 18.
+All reports should be submitted to the Secretaria de Relaciones Exteriores by an accredited adoption service provider that is also authorized to provide services in Mexico.
+We strongly urge you to comply with Mexico’s post-adoption requirements in a timely manner.
 Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to Mexico's history of positive experiences with American parents.
+Your cooperation will contribute to that country’s history of positive experiences with U.S. citizen parents.

 - Contact Information

 06500 Mexico, D.F.
 Tel: 011-52-55-50-80-2000.

 Mexico Adoption Authority

 Plaza Juarez, numero 20, piso 17